mir-lab/touchdesigner-summit-2019-external-python/README.md

 Update pip
 `python3 -m pip install --user --upgrade pip`

+Navigate to the folder in Terminal
+Set permissions so the file can be execuatable
+`chmod +x myfile.sh`

 ## Installing an External Library
 If you're doing some exploration on your own machine it's often very tempting to use the fast and easy process of installing a library with pip's straightforward installation calls.
 That often looks something like this as a command line operation: